Find your way to celebrate Swedish midsummer

 2. Traditional guests: family and friends...

 Marking the official start of the precious, short summer, it’s common to share the joy with a multigenerational mix of family, friends and a few plus-ones you meet for the first time.

 ...
 Or simply the company of your choice

 Since there are no precise rules for midsummer guest lists, focus on spending it with the ones you wish to celebrate with – few or many, family or friends, two legs or four.

 Traditional festivities are a great source to borrow from, but don’t get too caught up in details.
 Use tradition as inspiration, and then do your own take.”

 3. Traditional food: Swedish smorgasbord...

 Yes, there will be meatballs!
-And pickled herring, and cured salmon, and a table laden with over a dozen of other delicacies (see link below for further suggestions).
+And pickled herring, and cured salmon, and a table laden with a good dozen of other delicacies (see link below for further suggestions).
 It’s going to be a long evening.

 ...
-Or some of your favorite dishes
+Or some of your favourite dishes